 Sharda Sekaran, Managing Director, Communications

-Sharda Sekaran manages the communications work of the Drug Policy Alliance, including media relations, publications, events and web.
+Sharda Sekaran manages all of the Drug Policy Alliance’s communications and audience engagement efforts.

 Sharda holds an MBA from Emory University’s Goizueta Business School with concentrations in strategy and marketing.
 She earned her undergraduate degree in international relations from Pomona College.